Skip to main content

 Pairing your personas with an informed journey-mapping process adds another layer of audience targeting to your content efforts.
 Not only are you crafting the message toward your actual audience, but you’re also understanding when that message is likely to reach those audience members.
 Journey maps help you become aware of where consumers are in their healthcare decision-making process as they take certain actions, including researching information like the content you’re providing.
 By understanding that journey, you can refine your message to meet them where they are and help them take the next step.

-In the early stages of healthcare research, most consumers consciously seek information to educate themselves about the particular topic, whether that’s a condition, a treatment, or a strategy to protect themselves.
-Your end goal, of course, is to encourage them to take what they’ve learned and put it into action, whether that involves making an appointment, calling for more information or another conversion metric.
+In the early stages of healthcare research, most consumers consciously seek information to educate themselves about the particular topic.
+That could be a condition, a treatment or a strategy to protect themselves.
+Your end goal, of course, is to encourage them to take what they’ve learned and put it into action.
+That could involve making an appointment, calling for more information or another conversion metric.

 • “Avoid these types of food to reduce your risk of heart disease”